 Terminix’s biggest selling points are its highly trained technicians, customized treatment plans, 24/7 customer support, and guaranteed pest protection.
 But what can customers actually expect when hiring the service?

 Terminix has been in business since 1927 and has over 300 locations in 47 states.
 Its technicians are trained and certified locally with the help of staff entomologists.
 Initially known for its patented termite control treatment, the company now treats a wide variety of insects and small rodents.
 This includes specialized services for stubborn pests such as mosquitoes, bed bugs, ticks, and more.
-Terminix also offers additional services for the home such as attic insulation and crawl space encapsulation and venting.
+Terminix also offers additional pest prevention services for the home such as attic insulation and crawl space encapsulation and venting.
 Treatment plans are customized to each individual client, and the Nix Guarantee ensures that customers are protected year-round from pests.
-Customers will also appreciate Terminix’s extensive virtual library with detailed information on all of the insects and animals they cover.
+Customers will also appreciate Terminix’s extensive virtual library with detailed information on all of the insects and animals it covers.

 Terminix’s Services and Plans